 In addition to cost and tax efficiency, they want to ensure the assets they have accumulated will be protected from common killers of family wealth: waste, divorce, and creditors.
 The first risk, waste, is the most common and deleterious.
 The National Endowment for Financial Education estimates that 70% of wealthy families lose their wealth by the second generation, and a stunning 90% by the third.
 I will discuss this issue in future posts.

 Placing assets in a family trust can help mitigate threats from waste, divorce, creditors, and estate tax.
 The reason is simple: the assets belong to the trust and not to the beneficiary.
-Since the assets are not the beneficiaries, the assets are protected.
+Since the assets are not the beneficiary’s, the assets are protected.
 The settlor or grantor of the trust designates a trustee to assume a fiduciary duty to prudently manage the assets and make distributions per standards laid out in the trust instrument.
 When establishing and funding the trust, the transfer to the trust may be a taxable event depending on the size or method of transfer.
 GRATs, discussed in the previous post, and a myriad of other techniques, can help to minimize the taxation of a transfer.
 Other techniques could simultaneously serve family wealth transfer goals while also achieving charitable goals.
 When designing a trust, carefully consider goals, asset base, who it is intended to serve, and for how long.
 It is important to know that trust capital gains and income tax rates hit the top bracket at approximately $13k.
 Trustee selection is paramount as well.
 You want to be sure the trustee and future trustees will adhere to the terms of the trust.
-Corporate trustees may be considered, but their fee structure, bureaucracy, investment policies, ancillary fees, and willingness to work with outside advisors must also be carefully considered.
-I will discuss trustee selection in a forthcoming post.
+Corporate trustees may be considered, but fee structure, bureaucracy, investment policies, and all ancillary fees (these can add up), and willingness to work with outside advisors must also be carefully considered.
 Trusts are a time-tested wealth transfer and wealth preservation tools.

 Family Limited Partnerships